-It is by no means an extravagant supposition to suppose, that of the letters now sent to America and the colonies, nine-tenths are upon subjects of commerce; and if the anxieties of emigrants and the friends of emigrants are considered,-the influence of so great a change in their position, and of novelty, as inducing a desire to communicate; of success, as inducing a craving for the sympathy of those who have formed their world; of difficulty or distress in leading them to seek aid from home or friends; and the many varied exigencies which flow from breaking up the old, and taking up a new position in a distant land, it is not venturing too much to suppose, that such letters would add very largely to this great increase; particularly, when we reflect, that the mass of emigrants are not from the sleepy, but from the active and intelligent of their various grades.
+that of the letters now sent to America and the colonies, nine-tenths are upon subjects of commerce; and if the anxieties of emigrants and the friends of emigrants are considered,-the influence of so great a change in their position, and of novelty, as inducing a desire to communicate; of success, as inducing a craving for the sympathy of those who have formed their world; of difficulty or distress in leading them to seek aid from home or friends; and the many varied exigencies which flow from breaking up the old, and taking up a new position in a distant land; it is not venturing too much to suppose, that such letters would add very largely to this great increase; particularly, when we reflect, that the mass of emigrants are not from the sleepy, but from the active and intelligent of their various grades.

+Increase by extension of the two-penny post.
 The post-office supplies also an instance of the effect of reduction of postage in increasing letters, and of an increase of postage in suppressing them.